natetyoung/natetyoung.github.io/content/research.md

 title = 'Research'
 +++

-I am interested in realistic models of computation, especially for accelerated and scalable computing.
-My goal is to understand computation by studying the fundamental possibilities and limits of how it can be performed.
+I'm interested broadly in realistic models of computation and the fundamental possibilities and limits of how computations can be mapped to the real world and implemented.
+I work mainly on theory in realistic models and on architecture and compilers for accelerated computing.

 ## Publications
 Ce Jin, R. Ryan Williams, and **Nathaniel Young**. _A VLSI Circuit Model Accounting for Wire Delay_.
 ITCS 2024.\